ivanzud/github-runner-automation/README.md

 ---

-**This project is for anyone who wants to automate and scale self-hosted GitHub Actions runners, but it's still in beta.
-Use with care!**
+**GitHub Runner Automation is for anyone who wants to automate and scale self-hosted GitHub Actions runners.
+Still in beta—test, contribute, and help make it better!**